pedrotlf/JetpackComposeAnimationSample/README.md

 Here we are using the `tween` with the `LinearEasing`, to achieve that linear animation, but we could use any other kind of easing.
 Try it out!

 ### Infinite Border Animation
 Now things are getting prettier.
 Here we're going to showcase an infinite rotating border animation.
-One with a linear easing and another one using the `EaseInOutCirc` combined with multiple turns (target rotation value 1080 degrees).
+One with a linear easing and another one using the `EaseInOutCirc` combined with multiple turns (target rotation value as 1080 degrees).

 To achieve that we used the Jetpack Compose Ui Graphic component called `Brush`.
 By calling its function `.sweepGradient()` and passing a list of colors, it creates a sweep gradient with the given colors which draws clockwise.
 Then we draw a circle using the resulting `Brush` and animate the rotation angle, putting it right before the `drawContent()` (inside the `drawWithContent{}`) so we can have the border effect.